anagraw/Microsoft_Hackathon/README.md

 ### Chest X-Ray Scan
-Based on the chest X-Ray uploaded by the user, one of the 14 diseases (abscess ards atelectasis atherosclerosis of the aorta cardiomegaly emphysema fracture hydropneumothorax hydrothorax pneumonia pneumosclerosis post-inflammatory changes post-traumatic ribs deformation sarcoidosis scoliosis tuberculosis venous congestion) is predicted.
+Based on the chest X-Ray uploaded by the user, one of the 14 diseases (abscess, yards, atelectasis, atherosclerosis of the aorta, cardiomegaly, emphysema, fracture, hydropneumothorax, hydrothorax, pneumonia, pneumosclerosis, post-inflammatory changes, post-traumatic ribs deformation, sarcoidosis, scoliosis, tuberculosis, venous congestion) is predicted.
 This is achieved using a 3-layer CNN Architecture.
 Note: This prediction is based on user-provided data and should not replace professional medical advice.
 Always consult a healthcare provider for an accurate diagnosis.